-Apache has no built-in “override” mechanism for config files.
+Apache has no built-in priority system for config files.
 What makes this work is the IncludeOptional directive: it expands globs in alphabetical order.
-For single-value directives like ServerTokens, Apache processes files top to bottom, so the last value it reads wins.
+For directives like ServerTokens that take a single value, the last definition Apache reads wins.

 On Debian, apache2.conf ships with IncludeOptional conf-enabled/*.conf.
-The trick works on any distro that uses IncludeOptional with a glob.
+The same approach works on any distribution that uses IncludeOptional with a glob.

-You can use this to override values from the default security.conf without touching it, so your changes survive package upgrades.
+You can use this to override values from Debian’s default security.conf without touching it, so your changes survive package upgrades.

 Create the Override File